energy tips ...

 your home ....

-After analyzing our gas bills, Alan Zelicoff pointed out that we were ABOVE the average for gas usage in Albuquerque.
+After analyzing our gas bills, we found we were ABOVE the average for gas usage in Albuquerque.
 Since we had already invested in programmable thermostats which had made a BIG difference in both our comfort level and gas usage, we were not sure what we needed to do next.
 (We have H20 baseboard heating and an adobe home, which like radiant heating has a lag time.

-The programmable thermostats ($35 at Home Depot) allowed us to program the heat to come on before we got up and go off long before we went to bed.
+The programmable thermostats allowed us to program the heat to come on before we got up and go off long before we went to bed.
 It will also allow you to turn it down while you are at work and back up before you get home.)
 We still haven't found a good evaporative cooler programmable thermostat yet and have returned a couple.
-Please let us know if you can make a recommendation.
-PNM provides a rebate on qualified self-installed programmable thermostats, so do not pitch that receipt.
-Home Depot video on how to install.

 For most homes, the most cost effective job you can do is weather stripping and caulking windows and doors to seal leaks.
 Various sizes and thicknesses are available at all of the home supply stores.
-PNM has a video series that will help you figure it out.
 We also tried the plastic storm window kits that shrink to almost clear after warming with a hair dryer.
 While they worked reasonably well for a short time, our tape soon peeled at the corners leaving gaps.

 Try thoroughly cleaning and drying the areas to be taped first.
 Tip: Check around windows and doors with a candle or a light piece of thread on a windy day to determine where drafts are.
 This will reveal problem areas in need of immediate attention.